ntdai95/Resume-Projects/Belay/README.md

   parent message.
 - On narrow screens, one-column layout with menu bar.
 Users see the channel list, the messages in one channel, or the replies to one message at a time, and not the other two.
+(NOT DONE)
 - When viewing messages in a channel on a narrow screen, users have a button or link they can click to navigate back to the channel list.
+(NOT DONE)
 - Parse image URLs that appear in messages and display the images at the end of the message.
 Hint: you may use the web to help you find an appropriate regular expression.
+(NOT DONE)
-- Display the number of unread messages per channel
+- Display the number of unread messages per channel (NOT DONE)
 - For each message with replies, display the number of replies to that message.

 Single-Page State (5 points)
 - Only serve one HTML request
-- Push the channel name (for messages) or parent message id (for replies) to the history and navigation bar when the user navigates to a channel or thread.
+- Push the channel id (for messages) or parent message id (for replies) to the history and navigation bar when the user navigates to a channel or thread.
 - Loading the unique URL of a channel or thread should open the app to that channel or thread.